Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Constant Contact vs. Mailchimp — Feature Comparison

-Both platforms handle basic campaign creation well, but I’ve found they differ significantly in complexity and optimization depth when you compare Mailchimp and Constant Contact closely.
+Both platforms are equipped with intuitive email builders, but I’ve found they differ significantly in complexity and optimization depth when you compare Mailchimp and Constant Contact closely.

 With Constant Contact, I appreciate the guided setup wizard that walks you through campaign creation step by step—it’s genuinely helpful when you’re in a hurry.
 The mobile-friendly templates and subject line suggestions have saved me time, and the folder-based organization keeps things tidy.